raphyand/traditional-game/README.md

 * During your battle, you simply "fight" by subtracting each of your soldier's die values by the number of the enemy's die values, for each lane.
 * If one lane's die value is too low for comfort, or completely gone, you can divert up to your current "backline" die value to replenish your front line.
 Then decrease or remove the backline completely.
 * If you have no more of a backline, you lose.
 * Once the turn is over, you decrease the countdown die at the very top, by 1.
+If you have at least a value of one for your backline die, then increase it by two.
-If it becomes zero, you win and survive!
+* If your count-down die becomes zero, you win and survive!

-######Setup:
+**Setup**:
 1. Draw your map.
 	* For fun, draw an entire scene of a castle!
 But you can just draw the diagram.
 2. Choose a mode: